oa-labs/arc-ai-digital-ocean/web/docs/SETUP_CHECKLIST.md

 ## 🎉 Completion

-If all items are checked, your iChat KB Manager is ready to use!
+If all items are checked, your ArcAI KB Manager is ready to use!

 ## 🆘 Troubleshooting